-There are certain colleges that provide better STEM educations.
+Certain colleges provide better STEM educations.
 Here’s Forbes’ Forbes’ list of the 21 best STEM colleges from last year.
 The Massachusetts Institute of Technology tops the list, also taking the No. 5 spot in overall colleges.
 Standouts on the list include the US Naval Academy, Cornell, the US Air Force Academy, Carnegie Mellon, Johns Hopkins, California Polytechnic University San Luis Obispo, and the University of Portland.

 Of course, in the end, the choice is ultimately yours.
 There are many ways to finally – including the use of social media to help decide.

 Many of the universities on the list are prestigious – with a price point to match.
-Thankfully, with a recent push for STEM education, paying for these colleges may not be as hard as you think.
+Thankfully, with a recent push for STEM colleges and careers, paying for these colleges may not be as hard as you think.

 Once you have narrowed the list of potential colleges, consult each university’s financial aid advisors to explore your options.

 Your STEM education may not end with a Bachelor’s.
-In some fields, such as math, obtaining a Master’s degree could not only be beneficial, but required for a job.
+In some fields, such as math, obtaining a Master’s degree could not only be beneficial but required for a STEM college and career.
 Pathways for both Master’s and doctoral degrees can be found here.

 Universities often offer incentives including more grants and scholarships, meant specifically for postgraduate degrees.
-If, instead, you take a career path straight out of an undergraduate degree, your employer may be willing to foot at least part of the bill for continuing education, in order to further improve employees’ skills.
+If instead, you take a career path straight out of an undergraduate degree, your employer may be willing to foot at least part of the bill for continuing education, to further improve employees’ skills.

 With above-average job prospects and salaries in the next few years, STEM fields show excellent career opportunities.

-There are grants and scholarships meant just for STEM students, to ease the burden of tuition.
+There are grants and scholarships meant just for STEM colleges and careers, to ease the burden of tuition.
 Employers or the university itself may help with postgraduate degrees.
 If you have any interest in science, technology, engineering, or math, now is the perfect time to position yourself for the growing job market.